Ketosis Symptoms: the Bridge Between Experience and Science – Introduction

 It Takes Some Days for the Body to Adapt

-Progressively, almost the entire body is accustomed to using ketone bodies for energy production, with the exception of red blood cells and the proper liver cells, which relies on the energy produced by fats in the process of producing ketone bodies.
+Progressively, almost the entire body is accustomed to using ketone bodies for energy production, with the exception of red blood cells and the proper liver cells, which rely on the energy produced by fats in the process of producing ketone bodies.

 In an analogous manner, the cells need to increase the machinery suitable for ketone body metabolism, and the system might struggle until the process is completed.